dogweather/forkful/content/en/ruby/data-and-text-processing/editing-files-in-place-with-cli-one-liners.md

   \ to\u2026"
 lastmod: '2024-03-13T22:45:00.546898-06:00'
 model: gpt-4-0125-preview
-summary: "Editing files in-place with CLI (Command Line Interface) one-liners in Ruby\
-  \ allows you to modify files directly from your terminal, without needing to\u2026"
+summary: Editing files in-place with CLI (Command Line Interface) one-liners in Ruby allows you to modify files directly from your terminal, without needing to open them in an editor, make changes, and save them back.
 title: Editing files in-place with CLI one-liners
 weight: 32
 ---